lemuelcariazo/chat-app-serverless/README.md

 # chat-app-serverless

-test for deployment of my chat app
+I am creating it for fun and to cultivate my potential